Infrastructure Cost Management#

 kubectl get all -n colab

 That should return a list of everything that is currently running.
-You can notice the list is split into subsections based on resource type: jobs, services, pods, etc. You don’t need to know the details about these terms, but if you would like to know more, you can chekout k8s documentation.
+You will notice the list is split into subsections based on resource type: jobs, services, pods, etc. You don’t need to know the details about these terms, but if you would like to know more, you can checkout k8s documentation.

 NAME READY STATUS RESTARTS AGE